anton-k/reader-pattern-servant-app/README.md

 # Haskell Reader pattern and servant example app

 Show case for a small application written with servant and [Reader-pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/).
-It is example on how to make Dependency Injection in Haskell with Reader-pattern.
+It is an example on how to make Dependency Injection in Haskell with Reader-pattern.

 Application allows to save messages with tags.
 User can create a new message and then user can query it by id